 Other transactions that bring providers together in formal, but less comprehensive ways, leveraging some of the benefits of consolidation without the ownership shift that occurs in a merger or acquisition, ranging from management contracts to joint ventures and long-term leases.

 Some have suggested that potential benefits of provider consolidation include streamlined administrative functions, clinical integration, higher quality care and better health outcomes, cost savings and advanced technology acquisition.
 However, research examining post-merger efficiencies shows minimal improvements.
 Furthermore, research suggests these potential efficiencies come at the cost of higher prices to consumers and less process innovation.
 The government tracks virtually none of the consolidation activity,2 and no entity tracks more informal types of consolidation.

-With rising unit prices firmly established as the largest driver of medical trend,3 and market leverage—in turn—a driver of unit prices,4 we need state and federal regulators need to use their anti-trust and other authorities to prevent anti-competitive mergers from accuring and to address consumer harm occuring in already concentrated markets.
+With rising unit prices firmly established as the largest driver of medical trend,3 and market leverage—in turn—a driver of unit prices,4 state and federal regulators need to use their anti-trust and other authorities to prevent anti-competitive mergers from accuring and to address consumer harm occuring in already concentrated markets.